What Determines How Long Benzodiazepines Stay In Your System?

 - Psychiatric conditions

-There are several situations in society that implement drug tests.
-Many companies require incoming employees to undergo some form of drug test before starting the job.
+Many companies require incoming employees to undergo some form of drug test before starting a new job.
 Drug testing is also common in the legal system with cases involving parole and child custody.
 Professional sports and athletics organizations test athletes regularly and when an athlete falls under suspicion of using performance enhancing drugs.
 Athletic drug tests are often the most publicized because of the celebrity status of professional athletes.

 The majority of drug tests don’t literally test for the drug itself.
 They look for what scientists call metabolites, which are the leftovers created when your body metabolizes the drug.
-These molecules stick around for much longer than the actual drug and drug tests can determine what drug was consumed by the metabolites left in your body.
+These molecules stick around for much longer than the actual drug, and drug tests can determine which drug was consumed by the metabolites left in your body.

 Make a Call (855) 826-4464